ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ## Slic3r/ PrusaSilcer Settings - especially for the Volcano Hotend with a 0.4 Nozzle

-Here I share my configs of filament for my 3d Printer Prusa i3 Mk3s with different brands and functions cause there are hard to find on the net.
-Especially if you want a Volcano Profile for a 0.4 nozzle.
+Here I share my configs for my 3d Printer Prusa i3 Mk3s with different brands and functions cause there are hard to find on the net.
+Especially if you want a __Volcano Profile__ for a 0.4 nozzle.

 It is a lot of trail an error to get it right.
 So i want to share my starting points.